Frequently asked questions

 What options are available for interiors?

 We offer a wide range of interior options from standard to luxury fixtures and fittings, the choices are endless.
 Producing a detailed specification for a Retreat can be an exciting and busy process.
 We advise our customers visit us and spend a day going through all the elements with our design consultants.
-Here at the factory we have samples, a show lodge and the Retreats in production for inspiration, as well as numerous years experience designing Retreats to suit our clients.
+Here at the factory we have samples and the Retreats in production for inspiration, as well as numerous years experience designing Retreats to suit our clients.